nicholasjmorris1993/Production-Schedule/README.md

 # Production-Schedule
-Schedule production runs for each time period to satisfy forecasted demand.
+Schedule production runs for each time period to satisfy demand forecasts.